massacresIV/PF1EE/docs/srd/classes/core/champion/champion.md

 Instead of receiving an additional skill rank or hit point whenever they gain a level in their favored class, a character may instead select from a number of alternate bonuses specific to that class.
 These bonuses are available to any character whose favored class matches the listed class, regardless of their race.
 Unless otherwise noted, the bonus applies each time the character selects the favored class reward.

 The following options are available to characters who have **Champion** as their favored class:
-- Add +1 foot to the size of all the Champion’s Oath Mantles.
+- Add +1 foot to the size of all the Champion’s Code Mantles.
 This bonus only applies in 5-foot increments (each time this bonus is selected five times).
 - Add +½ to the Champion’s Fervor ability (whether using it to heal or harm).
 - Add +¼ to the Champion’s critical hit confirmation rolls made while using Smite (maximum bonus of +5).
 - Add +¼ to the Champion’s deflection bonus granted by their Smite ability.